 My father died after a long hospitalization.
 He was 91, and up until the end of 2013, had led an active, independent life, enjoying the fruits of retirement after a 30+ year stint in the US Army.

-To say that he will be missed is an understatement, particularly for me.
-When Mom died (in 1975), he, along with my step-mother Carolyn, took over the chore of raising and guiding me through adolescence.
+To say he will be missed is an understatement, particularly for me.
+When Mom died (in 1975), he and my stepmother Carolyn took over the chore of raising and guiding me through adolescence.

 I was an unexpected challenge.
-When I was born, the youngest of four kids, he was already old, at 41.
+When I was born, the youngest of four kids, he was already 41.
 In fact, I’ve never seen him without gray hair.

 He was not a perfect man, and he knew it.
-Sometimes he could be painfully blunt, and completely tactless, but he always meant what he said, and said what he meant.
-For example, I once asked him why he and mom decided to have me so late in life.
+Sometimes he could be painfully blunt and tactless, but he always meant what he said and said what he meant.
+For example, I asked him why he and Mom decided to have me so late.
 His answer: “You were a mistake, son.
 A slipped diaphragm.”
 I quickly learned only to ask questions for which I truly wanted an honest answer.

-Usually stoic, and unperturbed, I only saw Dad cry once in my life, and that was when he came to tell me that Mom had died.
-I remember wrapping my 11 year old body around him; he was my anchor against the storm of emotions that rippled through me.
+Usually stoic and unperturbed, I only saw Dad cry once, and that was when he came to tell me that Mom had died.
+I remember wrapping my 11-year-old body around him; he was my anchor against the emotions that rippled through me.

-Yet, for years I resented that fact that he wasn’t what I expected in a father.
-It took awhile, but I finally realized he wasn’t going to change and that I needed to get over myself.
+Yet, for years I resented that he wasn’t what I expected in a father.
+It took a while, but I finally realized he wouldn’t change and that I needed to get over myself.
 After that, I began to appreciate him for who he was.

-As a father, he tended to be stand-offish, delegating parenting to my mother.
-I’m not sure if he meant for it to be that way, but with his poor hearing, engaging in conversation sometimes left both parties confused as to what was said, and why.
+As a father, he tended to be standoffish, delegating parenting to my mother.
+I’m not sure if he meant for it to be that way, but with his poor hearing, engaging in conversation sometimes left both parties confused about what was said and why.

-For most my childhood, he was a silent enigma, working all day, every work day, and smoking his pipe and tinkering all weekend.
-He was also the disciplinarian, not because he had rules and expected us to follow them, but because that was what my mom required of him.
+He was a silent enigma for most of my childhood, working all day, every workday, smoking his pipe, and tinkering all weekend.
+He was also the disciplinarian, not because he had rules and expected us to follow them, but because that was what Mom required of him.
 So it was that when he came home, one of his first chores was to beat his children for all the crimes they had committed (real or imagined) that my mom had meticulously documented during the day.
-His approach was very matter-of-fact, and usually punctuated with an attitude of “let’s get this over with.”
-Even so, I came to fear him, and cringe every time I heard his car come up the driveway.
+His approach was very matter-of-fact and usually punctuated with an attitude of “let’s get this over with.”
+Even so, I came to fear him and cringe whenever I heard his car come up the driveway.

 He had little use for religion, no doubt influenced by watching the KKK have rallies on the steps of the Baptist churches in St. Albans.
 The irony in this is that, in the Army, he was considered a Baptist, but only because he had to pick a denomination, and Baptist was at the top of the list.
-Overall, he cared little for church, though he did tolerate it, when he had to.
-In the absence of spirituality, he cultivated a philosophy based on pragmatism and interest.
-If something had no tangible use, nor held his interest, he simply didn’t think about or worry with it.
+Overall, he cared little for church, though he did tolerate it when he had to.
+Without spirituality, he cultivated a philosophy based on pragmatism and interest.
+If something had no tangible use nor held his interest, he simply didn’t think about or worry about it.

 When I moved away to live my own life, I tried to stay in touch, but time and the elements worked against us.
-Family and work demands left me no time or money to travel.
-Dad’s hands curled, making writing and typing too much of a chore, and his hearing, always bad, got worse, and his refusal to consistently wear or use a complete set of hearing aids, made for tiresome shouting over the phone.
-He’d occasionally write, usually on an index card, or scribbled onto a newspaper clipping, about something that caught his eye.
+Family and work demands left me with no time or money to travel.
+Dad’s hands curled, making writing and typing too much of a chore, and his hearing, always bad, got worse, and his refusal to consistently wear or use a complete set of hearing aids made for tiresome shouting over the phone.
+He’d occasionally write about something that caught his eye, usually on an index card or scribbled onto a newspaper clipping.
 He also sent cards in celebration of Wyatt Earp’s birthday.
 Why?
 Who knows…?

 During our years apart, he remained healthy and active.
 But old age catches up with everyone, and my father was no exception.
 He collapsed Dec 31 and went to the hospital.
-Had the Thrombocytopenia been the only problem he had to deal with, he might have recovered, but he also contracted MRSA and a skin fungus which caused him severe pain, and ultimately made surgery impossible.
-Even so, the fact remains, he was 91, and, as it was, the margin of error for health related issues was extremely limited.
+Had Thrombocytopenia been the only problem he had to deal with, he might have recovered, but he also contracted MRSA and a skin fungus which caused him severe pain and ultimately made surgery impossible.
+Even so, he was 91, and, as it was, the margin of error for health-related issues was extremely limited.

-When it became obvious he was not going home, he decided (being the pragmatist that he was) to “check out.”
-I got to visit him one last time before he went; he looked at me and said “I love you.”
-He also winked at me just before I left, as if to say, “You’ll be fine, sport.”
+When it became obvious he was not going home, he decided (being the pragmatist he was) to “check out.”
+I visited him one last time before he went; he looked at me and said, “I love you.”
+He also winked at me just before I left as if to say, “You’ll be fine, sport.”

 There is something you should understand about the way I work.
 When you need me but do not want me, then I must stay.
 When you want me but no longer need me, then I have to go.
 It’s rather sad, really, but there it is.